Polymath Poet, Recovering Engineer

 Trained as a scientist and poet, Lisa Rosenberg has a keen interest in the commonality between arts and sciences, and in accessibly framing that territory for exploration in many contexts and settings.

 Lisa holds degrees in physics and creative writing.
-A former Wallace Stegner Fellow in Poetry at Stanford University, she worked for many years in engineering, founded a marketing consulting practice, and was active in aviation as a private pilot.
+A former Wallace Stegner Fellow in Poetry at Stanford University, she worked for many years in engineering, primarily in the space program.
+She also founded a marketing consulting practice, and was active in aviation as a private pilot.

 Lisa served as the 2017-2018 Poet Laureate of San Mateo County, California, and is the author of A Different Physics, winner of the 2017 Red Mountain Poetry Prize.
 Her publication history spans literature and technology, including journals, anthologies, trade features, and research.